illinois-cs241/assignment-docs/advanced_c.md

 + Walkthrough - this may not be in every document, but for some assignments, we will include a 'walkthrough' section that will have more hints on how to complete the assignment.
-+ Analysis - a discussion on what we hoped you learnt from completing the assignment and some further challenges or relevant resources.
++ Analysis - a discussion on what we hoped you learned from completing the assignment and some further challenges or relevant resources.

-If you are already comfortable with the present topic or you'd like to explore it on your own before looking at the walkthrough/discussion, feel free to do so (although we reccomend at least coming back here for the analysis section)!
+If you are already comfortable with the present topic or you'd like to explore it on your own before looking at the walkthrough/discussion, feel free to do so (although we recommend at least coming back here for the analysis section)!
 This class is all about explorative learning and is much more open ended than CS241.
 While your MPs and Labs from CS241 will help you master the techniques and gain the knowledge required to call yourself a systems programmer, these MPs will be